jia1217/ParallelProgammingLabs/docs/Labs/FFT.md

 <img src="./imgs/fft_waveform.png" width="600"/>

-The kernel can receive data continuously and after $73.465\mu s$ latency, the result also comes continuously.
-Hence, the final average **II** is 1.
+The kernel can receive data in a batch (1024 data in a batch in this example) continuously and after $73.465\mu s$ (latency needed to process 1 batch), the result comes out continuously.
+Hence, the final **II** in a batch of data is 1.
+However, the **II** between different batches is not 1.
+A new batch needs to wait for about $73.465\mu s$ (latency needed to process 1 batch) to stream into the kernel.

 After generating the bitstream (run ```make run``` in the Labs/FFT/Vivado/ folder).
 We can run it on PYNQ.
 Here is the code and result.